How to Reconstitute Peptides with Bacteriostatic Water

 The amount of bacteriostatic water you add determines the concentration of the reconstituted peptide solution, which in turn determines how much liquid you draw for each dose.
 Getting this calculation wrong means inaccurate dosing throughout the entire vial.

 Our peptide reconstitution calculator handles this automatically.
 Enter the peptide mass (mg), the volume of bac water you plan to add (mL), and your target dose (mcg)—the calculator returns the exact syringe volume per dose.
+The optimal concentration varies by peptide; some compounds tolerate a wide range, others have a narrow stable window, so always check compound-specific guidance before locking in a dilution ratio.

 Quick Reference Examples